brpandey/mp3_name_cleaner/README.md

  And to this day, I still love and use MP3s!  :sparkles:

- Here's a little side script I wrote over a few days in a young functional language called, Elixir, at a local Starbucks coffee shop to clean MP3 names.
+ Here's a little side script I wrote over a few days in a young functional language called [Elixir](http://elixir-lang.org/) at a local Starbucks coffee shop to clean MP3 file names.

 ## Description